Best gaming headset 2025

 • Steelseries GG software is bloated

-It’s not often that the only negative we have for a headset is the software you use with it, and in the case of the SteelSeries Arctis Nova Pro Wireless, it’s truly the only fault we could find after weeks of testing.
+It's not often that the only negative we have for a headset is the software you use with it, but in the case of the SteelSeries Arctis Nova Pro Wireless, it's truly the only fault we could find after weeks of testing.

-The price may turn away potential customers, but the reality is that the Nova Pro Wireless is worth it.
+The price may turn away some potential customers, but the reality is that the Nova Pro Wireless is worth it.
 If you want to improve your gaming experience, few headsets can compete.
 A big factor in this is the AI audio cancellation.
 Rather than being a feature you turn on and off, the Nova Pro Wireless is listening to your surroundings and making adjustments on the fly.

 Simultaneous connection, 40mm drivers, 20-hour battery life, and a reasonable 336g weight all combine to create what we called "The total package" during our review.
 The final point in favor of the Arctis Nova Pro Wireless is their customizability, as you can purchase booster packs for $34.99 to change the earcups and headband, a nice touch even if it comes with a cost.